samdevo/solana-dev-env/README.md

 Note that you'll need to run `. ~/.profile` after the environment has been built, to get the `solana` CLI onto the path

 If you ever want to rebuild this environment (e.g. to update versions of all the tools), you can run `gp rebuild` inside gitpod, then go get a leisurely coffee while everything rebuilds

+## Docker environment

+You can either

+`$ docker pull monch1962/solana-dev:latest`

+or

+`$ docker build -t solana-dev -f docker/Dockerfile`

+to create a Docker container that contains a complete Solana dev environment

+You can then run this container using

+`$ docker run --rm -ti solana-dev:latest /bin/bash`

+## VS Code devcontainer

+(instructions to follow))